gausby/ecoule/README.md

 This is interesting enough in itself, but to make it do something we should really pass in a configuration. *Read more about the configuration-object in the Écoule Configuration Object-section.*

-When the the `refresh`-function is called on the Écoule-instance, it will proceed to **the initialization stage**, where all the plugins that implements an initialize function will initialize.
+When the the `refresh`-function is called on the Écoule-instance, it will proceed to **the initialization stage**, where all plugins that implement an `initialize` function will invoke the initialization.

 During the initialization stage a plugin can stop the entire Écoule instance from running—this is useful if an output needs to communicate with a database, and no database is writable; or a source needs to fetch data from the internet, but no internet connection is available; or a template system fails to compile a template, etc.